emmarojah/Emmarojah/README.md

 # Emmarojah
-i do project on embedded system, good in c++ programming language,python  and others trying
+I specialise on embedded system, use c++ and python programming language for my software.Now am moving into Machine Learning.